 Mixpanel does have a free version to get you started.
 Then, plans start at $20/month.

-Plus, if you’re using MonsterInsights, you can easily and quickly connect Google Optimize to Google Analytics and your website.
+Plus, if you’re using MonsterInsights, you can easily and quickly connect Google Search Console to Google Analytics and your website.

 Hotjar is also not a stand-alone analytics platform, but it does have some pretty cool analytics features that you might want to check out.

 Primarily, Hotjar is a heatmap tool that can show you how far down on your pages your visitors are scrolling and where they’re clicking.
 It can also gather feedback from your visitors about their experience on your site.

 Kissmetrics is a web analytics tool for SAAS and eCommerce companies that focuses on users and their interactions with your site instead of anonymous visits.

 This tool is focused on SAAS and eCommerce companies, helping them gain insights into how their customers use their websites to make purchases.
 The platform has some pretty cool features that you’ll want to check out.

 However, Kissmetrics is not free.
 It costs $299 per month and up.
 If you’ve got the means, though, this tool can definitely help you increase your revenue.